GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/runnings3.md

 ## Step 5 - Downloading task data

 Outline: You can only download one file at a time on S3 console.
-So you need to install the aws client in order to effectively download more stuff
+So you need to install the aAWS client or a File Transfer software in order to effectively download more